AlfrescoLabs/chef-alfresco/README.md

   }
 }
 ```
-You can optionally patch an existing share-config-custom.xml replacing all `@@key@@` (term delimiters are [configurable](https://github.com/maoo/artifact-deployer/blob/master/attributes/default.rb)) occurrences with attribute values of `node['alfresco']['shareproperties']` values; to enable this feature you must define the following parameter:
+You can optionally patch an existing share-config-custom.xml replacing all `@@key@@` (term delimiters are [configurable](https://github.com/maoo/artifact-deployer/blob/master/attributes/default.rb)) occurrences with attribute values of `node['alfresco']['shareproperties']` values; to enable this feature you must define the following attributes:
 ```
 "alfresco": {
   "patch.share.config.custom" : false,